 - Has the use of your vehicle changed from Business to Personal?

-How you can stay on top of policy maintenance
+Tips to stay on top of policy maintenance

-If there are any changes to your insurable risks, don’t just wait for renewal time to make the necessary changes.
+If there are any changes to your insurable risks, don’t wait for renewal time to make the necessary changes.
 Be proactive and immediately notify your Insurance Broker.
-There are many circumstances, such as improved household or vehicle security measures, which can actually lower your annual premium and also open up the market place to other insurers because your risk may now fit their specific insurance guidelines.
+There are many circumstances, such as improved business, household or vehicle security measures, which can actually lower your annual premium and also open up the market place to other insurers because your risk may now fit their specific insurance risk appetite guidelines.

 This article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 License Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.